-Alex Cook’s success story needed some extra seasoning.
-Now UW’s surprising safety is ready to make his starting debut.
+Here’s what you need to know about Alex Cook — UW’s surprising starting safety

 In the Pac-12, of all places, “probably” doesn’t always translate into production.

-But in a seemingly indefinite offseason, Cook has certainly impressed.
+But in a seemingly indefinite offseason, Cook certainly has impressed.

 “He put in a lot of hard work on the field, in the meeting rooms, extra meetings with (defensive backs coach Will) Harris and coach (Terrence) Brown,” said UW defensive coordinator Pete Kwiatkowski.
 “He bought into it from day one and it’s been steady progress.